 Since then, it has been one of the most widely used acne medications and has been the subject of numerous studies and clinical trials.
 It comes in all forms- gels, creams, and washes.

 What is Retinol?

-Retinol is an oil soluble derivative of Vitamin A which just doesn’t work on the surface but goes deep into the layers of the skin & exfoliates from within by eliminating dead cells & bacterial growth which ultimately leads to regeneration of fresh young cells & clean pores which helps tremendously in acne control.
+Retinol is an oil-soluble derivative of Vitamin A that just doesn’t work on the surface but goes deep into the layers of the skin & exfoliates from within by eliminating dead skin cells & bacterial growth which ultimately leads to the regeneration of fresh young cells & clean pores which helps tremendously in acne control.

 What are the benefits of Retinol?

 - Boosts Collagen & Elastin production by speeding skin cell turnover.
 It tends to significantly improve skin texture.

-- In short, it slows down ageing & acne!!
+- In short, it slows down aging & acne!!

 What are the side effects of Retinol?